jasonmerecki/blog/useepoch/trucks-bend-time-and-space.md

 The same UTC time converted with US-Pacific (America/Los_Angeles) will lookup an offset of -07:00 due to daylight savings time, and convert to "Thursday October 15, 11:00 PM".

 The key point to UTC time is that it is the *same time value no matter the Wall-Clock conversion.*  People in Mumbai are enjoying lunch while people in San Francisco are enjoying their late night, at UTC time 1602828000000.

-**UTC Offset Name:** Since people think of time offsets relative to the Time Zone, there are names for the offsets which match to the Time Zone name.
-In the above examples, the offset in India displays as India Standard Time (IST) while in San Francisco it displays as Pacific Daylight Time (PDT).

-Since these offset names are also called "Time Zones" it can create confusion.
-Don't be fooled!
-[Read this blog](https://spin.atomicobject.com/2016/07/06/time-zones-offsets/) which describes the difference well.

 # Gort goes to work